 When you’re racing against the clock to learn all you can about what makes up a defendant’s legal rights and which processes apply to them, starting with the difference between bail vs. bond is a good place to begin.

 You’ll want to read on to discover some details and specifics about Bail vs Bond: What’s the Difference? entail.
 You’ll also learn more about how best to use bail bond services to get the best results in a difficult situation.

-Bail vs Bond: What’s the Difference?
+Bail vs Bond:

 What is Bail?

 You might want to think of bail as a precursor to getting bonded out of jail.
 You can’t usually get bonded out of jail unless you or someone else pays the bail amount set by the court.
 Bail is the money that’s paid directly to the court or to a bail bondsman service to get out of jail while you await court dates.